gitpython-developers/GitPython/README.md

 * Mock by Michael Foord used for tests
     - Tested with 1.0.1

+The list of dependencies are listed in /requirements.txt.
+The installer takes care of installing them for you though.

 ### INSTALL

 If you have downloaded the source code:

     python setup.py install

-or if you want to obtain a copy more easily:
+or if you want to obtain a copy from the Pypi repository:

     pip install gitpython

+Both commands will install the required package dependencies.

 A distribution package can be obtained for manual installation at:

     http://pypi.python.org/pypi/GitPython